 Are you interested in the docent program?
 Bayou Bend docents are nationally recognized volunteers who provide outstanding tours and education to visitors.

-There’s mystery afoot at Bayou Bend Collection and Gardens for sleuths ages 6 and older during the summer!
-Self-guided outdoor detective adventures feature educational themes ranging from plants and trees to sculpture and architecture.
-Indoor detective adventures are also offered, with tours of the historic mansion filled with antique treasures from the 18th and 19th centuries.
-Every Bayou Bend detective receives an Investigator’s Kit as well as a bottle of water for keeping cool during the hunt.*
+There’s mystery afoot at Bayou Bend Collection and Gardens for sleuths ages 6 and older during the summer.
+Self-guided outdoor detective adventures feature educational themes ranging from plants and trees to architecture and sculpture.
+Indoor detective adventures are also offered, with tours of the historic mansion, full of antique treasures from the 18th and 19th centuries.
+Every Bayou Bend detective receives an Investigator’s Kit to help complete the hunt.

 4th of July Celebration